Frequently Asked Questions About Maritime Law

 How Are Attorney Fees Determined?

-At Tabak Mellusi & Shisha, there is never any charge for an initial consultation whether by phone or in person.
+At Tabak Mellusi & Shisha LLP, there is never any charge for an initial consultation, whether by phone at 800-781-8419, online or in person.
 If we determine that your case is meritorious, we will accept it exclusively on a written contingent fee agreement.
 Our fee is a percentage of the sum recovered.
 The percentage is set by the law of the state where the claim is filed.
-In all cases, however, if there is no recovery, we receive no fee.
+In all cases, we only charge if we recover compensation for you.